ashfaq-sadat/Fish-Reproductive-Biology/README.md

 # dataAnalysis-R
-These are my perosonal data analysis projects employing R programming language and R-studio
+These are my personal data analysis projects employing R programming language and R Studio.